Mini Aussiedoodle Breed Information

 F2 puppies are the result of crossing two Mini Aussiedoodles.
 They are also called third-generation crossbreeds.
 These puppies are bred for specific personality traits and physical features.

 Mini Aussiedoodle breeders also created various sizes for the breed.
 Although in demand, these sizes are not as common as standard Mini Aussiedoodles.
 Mini Aussiedoodle sizes include Toy, Teacup, and Micro Mini.

 These small breed versions also have larger counterparts - the Standard Aussiedoodles.
 These larger designer dogs are a cross between an Australian Shepherd and a Standard Poodle.

 Although not much else is known about the history of this breed, we can take a look back at the history of the Mini Australian Shepherd and the Mini Poodle parent breeds to learn more about the doodle breed.

-The Miniature Australian Shepherds were first breed during the 1960’s, in the United States, by breeding the smallest pups of Australian Shepherd’s litters in order to create a smaller version of the breed that would inherit all of their wonderful qualities.
+The Miniature Australian Shepherds were first bred during the 1960s, in the United States, by breeding the smallest pups of Australian Shepherd in order to create a smaller version of the breed that would inherit all of their wonderful qualities.
 A hard-working herder, a skilled performer in agility sports, an excellent therapy dog, and a loyal and loving companion, the Miniature Australian Shepherd has quickly become a favorite across Europe and the United States.